Going it alone

 How much will it cost to advertise privately?

-Estate agents typically charge between 0.75% and 3% of the sale price of your house, plus 20% VAT.
-So for a £250,000 house sale, the fee would be between £2,250 and £9,000 which is not an inconsiderable sum.
+The average estate agent fee is 1.42% of the final selling price (inc VAT).
+So for a £250,000 house sale, the average fee would be £3,550 which is not an inconsiderable sum.
 It might therefore be worth considering selling your house yourself using organisations such as The House Network, or Purplebricks.com.
-Packages start from about £700, which can give you a considerable saving.
+Packages start from £875 and £999 respectively, which can give you a considerable saving.